foxkit-js/eslint-config-foxkit/README.md

 - `jsxRuntime` Set to `true` when using jsx runtime
 - `preact` Set to `true` when using Preact
 - `jsxA11y` Set to `false` to disable jsx-a11y plugin rules
+- `configOnly` Set to `true` to disable adding non-vital rules.
+This option does not prevent adding the rules for Preact and the jsx runtime.
+While the jsx-a11y plugin will still be added to the config, no rules will be added.

 Alternatively you can access the rulesets in the `foxkitTS.rules` object.
 Note that you will need to configure the plugins manually.